m-elmquist/Website2.0/content/project/Child intervention lab/index.md

 ## Caregiver-focused communication interventions: A scoping review

-**Project Description:** Along with [Kirsten Kuchler](https://twitter.com/KirstinKuchler), [Betül Çakır Dilek](https://twitter.com/BetulCakirDilek), and [Andrea Ford](https://twitter.com/AndreaLBFord) we conducted a large scoping review of caregiver-focused communication interventions for chilren birth through 4 years of age.
+**Project Description:** Along with [Kirsten Kuchler](https://twitter.com/KirstinKuchler), [Betül Çakır Dilek](https://twitter.com/BetulCakirDilek), and [Andrea Ford](https://twitter.com/AndreaLBFord) we conducted a large scoping review of caregiver-focused communication interventions for children birth through 3 years of age.
 Our main review question was:
 * What do we know about caregiver intervention/education programs designed to support child language development?
   + What are the intervention/education components?
     - What is the dosage?